-Lancashire Football Association is pleased to say that affiliated leagues and clubs can now put their names forward to become part of our Test to Play trial, which is being implemented in collaboration with Public Health Lancashire and the Lancashire Resilience Forum to help identify asymptomatic carriers of Covid-19 within grassroots football.
+Lancashire Football Association has been gathering interest ahead of our Test to Play trial, which is being implemented in collaboration with Public Health Lancashire and the Lancashire Resilience Forum to help identify asymptomatic carriers of Covid-19 within grassroots football.

 Each player will complete a lateral flow Covid-19 test, which gives results within around 20 minutes.
 The test is conducted via a throat swab just ahead of playing.